NamasteJasutin/wizprint/README.md

-# wizprint
+# 🧙wizprint
-## A Small Gimmick that makes printing tasks to console just a bit more fun by introducing a Wizard that will tell you your customized message in a bubble, with colors, emoji's and memes.
+## A Small Gimmick that makes printing tasks to console just a bit more fun by introducing a Wizard that will tell your customized message in a bubble, with colors, emoji's and memes.

-*How to use:
+### How to use:
 ```
 # -*- coding: utf-8 -*-
 from wizprint import wprint
 wprint("Hello, world!")
 ```
-*This will ouput something like this:
+**This will ouput something like this:**
 ```
  .://+///:-`   .://+++oo+++++//:-.`-:://////::-
  s+++++++++oo+oo+++++++++++++++++oo+++++++++++os.